az-digitalag/group-website/README.md

 ## How to Make Changes to the Group Website
 Note: General instructions for git / git workflow can be found on our group's OSF [page](https://osf.io/tzmhp/wiki/Using%20Git%20and%20GitHub/)

+Any changes that are merged into the master branch of this repo are automatically published to the website.

 #### I. Getting started